TimiLin01/BellaBeat_Case_Study/README.md

 ## Introduction
 ### Company Background
 BellaBeat was founded by Urška Sršen and Sandro Mur in 2013.
-It is a high-tech company that manufactures health-focused smart products, and collects data on activity, sleep, stress and reproductive health of its customers in order to provide information regarding their health and habits.
+It is a high-tech company that manufactures health-focused smart products and collects data on the activity, sleeps, stress and reproductive health of its customers in order to provide information regarding their health and habits.

 ## Ask
 ### Business Task
-Identifying the trends in smart device usage and provide recommendations that will help skateholders to make data-driven decisions regarding the marketing strategy and discover new potentials for the company.
+Identifying the trends in smart device usage and providing recommendations that can help stakeholders to make data-driven decisions regarding the marketing strategy and discover new potentials for the company.
 ### Key Stakeholders
  * Urška Sršen: BellaBeat Co-founder and Chief Creative Officer (CCO)
  * Sandro Mur: Mathematician, BellaBeat Co-founder and Chief Executive Officer (CEO)